Lacquered or Laminated Kitchen: A Guide to Choosing the Best Materials

 • Variety of Colors: Possibility of lacquering in virtually any color from the RAL or NCS spectrum.

-• Modern Look: Perfect for contemporary designs and achieving luxury kitchens.
+• Modern Look: Perfect for contemporary designs and for achieving luxury kitchens.

-• Easy Cleaning (matte): Matte finishes are usually easier to clean fingerprints.
+• Easy Clean (matte): Matte finishes are usually easier to clean of fingerprints.

 Disadvantages of lacquered kitchens

-• Sensitivity to Impacts and Scratches: Lacquer, especially high-gloss, is more susceptible to scratches and dents than laminate.
+• Sensitivity to Impacts and Scratches: Lacquer, especially high gloss lacquer, is more susceptible to scratches and dents than laminate.

-• High Cost: It is usually more expensive than laminate finishes due to the application process and the high-quality materials required.
+• High Cost: It is usually more expensive than laminated finishes due to the application process and the high-quality materials required.

-• Maintaining Shine: The gloss finish may require occasional polishing to maintain its luster and remove fingerprints.
+• Maintaining Shine: The gloss finish may require occasional polishing to maintain its shine and remove fingerprints.

-• Possible Wear Over Time: Edges and corners can be more vulnerable to wear if not handled carefully.
+• Possible Wear and Tear Over Time: Edges and corners can be more vulnerable to wear and tear if not handled carefully.

-A laminate finish is created by layering paper or synthetic material impregnated with resins and pressed at high pressure and temperature onto a board (usually particleboard or MDF).
-The result is a tough, durable, and versatile surface capable of imitating a wide range of textures and colors, from wood to stone to smooth designs.
-Modern kitchens They often incorporate this material for its practicality.
+Laminate is created by layering sheets of paper or synthetic material impregnated with resins and pressed at high pressure and temperature onto a board (usually particleboard or MDF).
+The result is a resistant, durable, and versatile surface capable of mimicking a wide range of textures and colors, from wood to stone or plain designs modern kitchens They often incorporate this material because of its practicality.

 • Finish: It can be smooth (matte or glossy), textured (imitating wood grain, linen, etc.) or embossed.

-• Aesthetics: Wide variety of designs, including highly realistic imitations of wood, stone, marble, etc., as well as solid colors.
+• Aesthetics: A wide variety of designs, including very realistic imitations of wood, stone, marble, etc., as well as solid colors.

-• Sensation: It can range from soft and warm to stiffer, depending on the type of laminate.
+• Sensation: It can range from soft and warm to more rigid, depending on the type of laminate.

 • High Durability: Highly resistant to scratches, impacts, stains, and fading from sunlight.
 Ideal for high-traffic environments.